Research Advisor for International Networking

 RAIN is primarily a programme designed to promote the exchange of existing research relationships and the mobility of early-career researchers.
 This is where the research advisors come in.
 They are already familiar with the university through research relationships and stays in Oldenburg and can intensify contact by sending their doctoral students and postdocs to the UOL for research stays.
 In addition, the respective partners of the advisors at the UOL (hosts) can send their scientists to the advisors' international institutions.

-Who are the research advisors at the University of Oldenburg?
+Who are the Research Advisors and Hosts at the University of Oldenburg?

 Eleven outstanding researchers from five continents make up the first cohort of Research Advisors (2026–2028) at the University of Oldenburg.
-They are distinguished by their previous stays and existing connections with the UOL and are professionally linked to the university's profile and potential areas.
+They are distinguished by previous visits and an existing connection with the University of Oldenburg and are academically linked to the university’s profile and potential areas.

-Regarding the selection process: the Research Advisors of the first cohort (2026–2028) were selected on the basis of proposals from key individuals in the profile and potential areas and chosen in a nomination meeting by VP-F and VP-N.
+Regarding the selection process: The Research Advisors of the first cohort (2026–2028) were identified on the basis of a right of nomination held by key figures from the university’s profile and potential areas and were selected during a nomination meeting by the Vice-President for Research (VP-F) and the Vice-President for Academic Affairs (VP-N).

 What is the role of the so-called hosts?